Despite the wanton destruction of nature by humans, we live in a planet that is unparalleled for its natural beauty.

 Serengeti National Park, one of the world’s largest national parks, is located in the Serengeti Plain in northern Tanzania.
 Designated as a national park in 1951, it spans 5,700 square miles of forested savanna and the finest grassland in Africa.

-The park is a sanctuary to large herds of animals such as gnu [wildebeests], gazelles, and zebras, lions, spotted hyenas, leopards, rhinoceroses, hippopotamuses, giraffes, cheetahs, and baboon, as well as over 350 varieties of birds.
+The park is a sanctuary to large herds of animals such as gnu [wildebeests], gazelles, zebras, lions, spotted hyenas, leopards, rhinoceroses, hippopotamuses, giraffes, cheetahs, and baboons, as well as over 350 varieties of birds.

 Serengeti is famous for the largest unaltered mass annual migrations of millions of Zebras and wildebeests that occur mainly along the ‘western corridor’ to lake Victoria.
 It was named a UNESCO World Heritage site in 1981.